What is debt consolidation and is it right for you?

 What are the risks of consolidating your unsecured debts?

-When you take out a secured debt consolidation loan, you are converting your unsecured debts into a debt that is securitised by your home or other property.
-Should you fail to make the loan repayments, it is not just your credit score that is at risk.
-You could lose your home.
+When you take out a secured debt consolidation loan, you are converting your unsecured debts into a debt that is secured by your home or other property.
+Should you fail to make the loan repayments, it is not just your credit score that is at risk–you could lose your home.
 For this reason, a debt consolidation loan is not recommended for anyone who has concerns about their income or job security.

 Consider reviewing your financial situation with a money management expert.
-There may be alternatives to debt consolidation, including money management methods that improve cash flow, get creditors off your back and reduce debt stress quickly.
+There may be alternatives to consolidating debt, including money management methods that improve cash flow, get creditors off your back and reduce debt stress quickly.

-With mortgage interest rates at nearly record-low levels, it may be tempting to consolidate all of your debts into your mortgage to get a lower interest rate and smaller monthly installment.
 But when it comes to loan affordability, the interest rate is only one factor.
 Another important factor is the loan term.
-The loan term describes the amount of time over which the loan repayments will eventually pay off the loan principal in full.
+The loan term describes the amount of time over which the loan repayments will eventually pay off the loan in full.
 Mortgage loans usually have terms ranging from 15 to 25 years.

 That’s why it pays to take the time to understand your financial situation fully before jumping into a new loan.
 There are no one-size-fits-all solutions when it comes to money issues and a good debt management strategy will take into account your specific situation, goals and priorities.